Maharashtra government may soon declare a drought in the state

-Having received just a third of the average rain this monsoon, many farmers in Marathwada have not been able to sow the Rabi crop for the first time in a hundred years; Chief Minister Devendra Fadnavis, who announced relief measures for farmers yesterday, is planning to declare a drought in the state
+Having received just a third of the average rain, many Marathwada farmers are unable to sow the Rabi crop for the first time in 100 years, CM Devendra Fadnavis is planning to declare a drought in Maharashtra

 It should come as no surprise that the government is now planning to declare a drought in the state with the monsoon falling short across all regions, especially in Marathwada.
 For the first time in nearly 100 years, many farmers there have not even been able to sow the Rabi (winter) crop, thanks to the region’s worst dry spell in the period.
 Marathwada has received just a third of the average rainfall until this part of the year.

 leaving a sour taste: Fadnavis inspects damaged sugarcane crop at Malikpeth in Mohol Taluka of Solapur yesterday.
 He is on a tour of drought-hit areas in the state